ton-blockchain/TxTracer-core/README.md

 ### Helper Methods

-All methods are exported from `@tonstudio/txtracer-core` and can be used independently:
+All methods are exported from `txtracer-core` and can be used independently:

 - **findBaseTxByHash(testnet, txHash)** — Find base transaction info by hash.
 - **findRawTxByHash(testnet, baseTxInfo)** — Get full transaction details.